babashka/bbin/templates/README.template.md

 - `--as`
     - The name of the script to be saved in the `bbin bin` path
+- `--config`
+    - Use the given config file as the source of truth for a directory or Git install
+    - Relative paths are resolved from the installed project root
+    - The resolved config path is stored in the generated script metadata and reused by reinstall/upgrade flows
 - `--git/sha`
     - The SHA for a Git repo
 - `--git/tag`